aedenj/apache-flink-starter/README.md

 ### Viewing Data with Dejavu

-1. Run `docker-compose -f docker/grafana-elastic-logstash.yml up` if you haven't already.
+1. Run `./gradlew grafanaUp` if you haven't already.
 1. [Open Dejavu](http://localhost:1358/?appname=&url=&mode=edit)
 1. Enter `http://elasticsearch:9200` into the input box with hint text of `URL for Cluster`.
 1. Enter `*` in the input box with the hint text of `Appname`